-Workplace training isn’t just about fixing things that are broken, but about growth, improvement, and being your best self.
+Workplace training isn’t just about fixing things that are broken but about growth, improvement, and being your best self.

 Investing in training for your team to help them become better leaders sends a strong message that you believe in what they are capable of.
-That you value them, their work matters, and that you believe they could move into a leadership role if given the right tools.
+That you value them, that their work matters, and that you believe they could move into a leadership role if given the right tools.
 At the end of the day, great and successful organizations see the value in training and in their employees.
-They know that anyone can lead successfully with the right training.
+They know that anyone can lead successfully with the proper training.

 About DiSC Profile

 We believe in the important role that training and development play in organizational change, culture, productivity, retention, and growth.
 DiSC is an exceptional assessment tool that will enhance training programs and provide employers with a robust understanding of their people.
-DiSC Profile International is partnered with Wiley (formerly Inscape Publishing and Carlson Learning Company) and provides the Everything DiSC, DiSC Classic and Five Behaviors assessment tools.
-Year over year we have been awarded as one of Wiley’s top Diamond partners.
+DiSC Profile International is partnered with Wiley (formerly Inscape Publishing and Carlson Learning Company) and provides the Everything DiSC, DiSC Classic, and Five Behaviors assessment tools.
+Year over year, we have been awarded as one of Wiley’s top Diamond partners.